 All three of the sisters could be seen as Mama Bears, when Wyatt and Chris are threatened.
 And they're this even to each other.

 Chicago P.D.: Detective Erin Lindsay shows some Mama Bear tendencies towards Nadia, one of her witnesses and CI, a seventeen-year-old drug addict.
 These include but are not limited to: threatening the guy holding her at gunpoint, promising to take care of her when she has withdrawal symptoms, letting her stay in her apartment, urging her to get clean, and taking her back to the clinic after Nadia participated in an undercover mission and promising to check on her every day.

 The Cosby Show: Denise Huxtable Kendall mistakenly believed her mother-in-law couldn't stand her.
 Believing herself unable to please the woman left Denise a crying wreck.
 Luckily for everyone involved, her mother Claire was wise enough to verify Mrs. Kendall's actual opinion of Denise before unleashing a Mama Bear fury (turns out hubby Martin's mother couldn't stand Martin's frequent rushes to judgement in matrimonial situations).
 For not listening to his mother, Martin was...less lucky.

 Sondra inherited this from her mother.
 "Day of the Locusts" is a more comedic example than most, but it proves that this runs in the family.
 She even intimidated Claire.

-Criminal Minds: JJ beautifully demonstrated in the season seven finale that you don't ever threaten Henry or Will.
+Criminal Minds: JJ beautifully demonstrated in the Season 7 finale that you don't ever threaten Henry or Will.
 That UnSub had it coming.